 When volatility is high, options premium increase because there is a higher probability of the underlying asset moving significantly in price.
 Conversely, when volatility is low, options prices decrease because there is less chance of the underlying asset making significant moves in price.

-In general high implied volatility leads to an increase in premium value, however, if it decreases then it leads to a major loss for the option buyer.
+In general high implied volatility leads to an increase in Last Traded Price, i.e. LTP in Options, however, if it decreases then it leads to a major loss for the option buyer.